miguelelopez17/Ticket-Lifecycle/README.md

 </p>
 <br />
 <p>
-This marks the beginning of the ticket lifecycle and logs Ken’s issue into the help desk queue for review by support staff.</p>
+This marks the beginning of the ticket lifecycle and logs Karen’s issue into the help desk queue for review by support staff.</p>